i-max-xi/To-do-list/README.md

 > This is a solo project in the Microverse second Module.
 The project is an application that enables a user to add and remove activities from a list and other functionalities, making it your handy To Do List.

-The endgoal of the project is to build the application using ES6 modules.
+The end goal of the project is to build the application using ES6 modules.

 Click [HERE](https://i-max-xi.github.io/To-do-list/dist/)
 to get a live preview of the project.